kaworu/adventofcode-2015/README.md

 After solving the firsts two or three puzzle, I thought that AWK would be an ideal language.
 The puzzle input is (usually) to be parsed either line-by-line or sometimes character-by-character; AWK excel at both.
+As a results, solutions contain very few parsing related lines of code and can be focused on the problem.

 ## And?